workkkfor2012/gemini-coder/README.md

 Non-agentic 100% free & open source coding tool for AI-assisted programming.

-All manually selected folders and files are fully attached with chats, code completions and file refactorings. _Code Web Chat_ initializes AI Studio, Gemini and 10+ other popular chatbots, hands-free.
-Whenever you're happy with a chat response, integrate it with the codebase with a single click.
+Guiding Principles:

+- initialize all popular chatbots
+- do not track usage
+- monetize only through donations
+- stay robust, simple and lightweight (~1 MB)

-_Code Web Chat_ is for you if:
+CWC is for you if:

 - you're an experienced developer working on a large codebase
-- coding agents failed you too many times
+- coding agents are too autonomous for your liking
 - student or hobbyist on a budget

 <br/>